Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Score-Driven Exponential Random Graphs

 \subsubsection{SD-ERGMs as filters: Numerical Simulations}

-As mentioned in the Introduction, SD-ERGMs (as other observation driven model, e.g. GARCH) can be seen either as DGP and estimated on real time series or as predictive filters (\cite{Nelson96}), since time-varying parameters are one-step-ahead predictable filters of the dynamics.
-In this Section we show the power of the ERGMs in this second setting.
-Specifically, we simulate generic non-stationary temporal evolution for the parameters $\theta\et$ of temporal networks We then use the SD-ERGM to filter the paths of the parameters and evaluate its performances.
-It is important to note that the simulated dynamics of the parameters is different from the score-driven one used in the estimation.
+As mentioned in the Introduction, SD-ERGMs (as other observation-driven models, e.g., GARCH) can be seen as DGPs or predictive filters~\cite{Nelson96} since tvps follow one-step-ahead predictable processes.
+In this Section, we show the ability of the ERGMs in the latter setting.
+Specifically, we simulate generic non-stationary evolution for temporal network parameters $\theta\et$.
+We then use the SD-ERGM to filter the paths of the parameters and evaluate its performances.
+It is important to note that the parameters' simulated dynamics differ from the score-driven ones specified for the estimation.